egeoffrey/developer/docs/architecture/configuration.md

-# Configuration

 The configuration of any eGeoffrey module is managed by `controller/config`.
-This is because in a distributed deployment you may want to keep the configuration of all your components in a single location, regardless of where they are.
-For this reason, `controller/config` is the only module which has data persistence requirements.
+This is because in a distributed deployment you may want to keep the configuration of all your components in a single location, regardless the modules originating the file and which one is using them.

 ## Publish the Configuration

 As anything else in eGeoffrey, also configuration distribution is happening through the message bus.
-This allows modules to subscribe to the configuration they are expecting and configuration changes handled without the need to restart the module since the module will receive a configuration callback once an updated file is re-published.
+This allows modules to subscribe to the configuration they are expecting and configuration changes handled without the need to restart the module since it will receive a configuration callback once an updated file is re-published.

-Upon startup, the controller/config reads out all the files in the `config` directory and publishes them on MQTT with the same structure and according to these principles:
+Upon startup, the `controller/config` reads out all the files in the `config` directory and publishes them on MQTT with the same structure and according to these principles:

 * The config module has zero-knowledge about which module needs which file and which settings each file has to have.
 This is up to the receiving module
 * Configuration files are in a YAML format